KittyGiraudel/site/_posts/2022-07-25-international-content-with-sanity-portable-text.md

 ---
-title: International Content with Sanity Portable Text
+title: International content with Sanity Portable Text
 ---

 [Portable Text](https://www.sanity.io/docs/presenting-block-text) is Sanity’s custom structured format and associated editor to author rich text documents.
 It is extensible and customizable to a great extent.